HemalK1412/GameProgramming/Tutorials/CharacterTutorial.md

     Vector3 velocity;
    ```
-These are the variables we will need
+These are the variables we will need:

-         Speed and JumpHeight can be set to whatever you want.
+Speed and JumpHeight can be set to whatever you want(this will depend on the type and build of your character).

-         Gravity is the freefall velocity of humans at 9.8m/s.
+Gravity is the freefall velocity of humans at 9.8m/s and is constant.
 This is negative cause it's in the -y direction.

 ```.cs